 There are many methods for synthesizing observers, also often referred to as state estimators.
 The most common observers realize the correction step via a multiplication of the innovation by a constant gain.
 In the Kalman filter, the constant gain is designed to minimize the mean-squared estimate error subject to white noise disturbances \cite{andersonOptimalFiltering1979}, \cite{simonOptimalStateEstimation2006}.
 In $\mc{H}_{2}$ and $\mc{H}_{\infty}$ observers, the constant gain minimizes the gain from disturbances to state estimate errors measured via the $\mc{H}_{2}$ and $\mc{H}_{\infty}$ norms, respectively \cite{simonOptimalStateEstimation2006}, \cite{greenLinearRobustControl2012}.
 More general observer structures such as the input-output and dynamical observers substitute the correction gain for a dynamical filter, that is to say a transfer matrix, which allows for additional degrees of freedom in the design \cite{marquezFrequencyDomainApproach2003}, \cite{marquezRobustStateObserver2005}.
 Often the constant gain and dynamic filter are referred to as the correction gain and correction filter, respectively.

-In many cases, a set of observers must be designed for a batch of devices with manufacturing variation, or for individual devices whose system dynamics evolve over time.
+In many cases, a set of observers must be designed for a batch of varied devices with manufacturing variation, or that have dynamics that change slowly over time due to wear and tear.
 In these cases, the design problem is challenging as the variation in the system dynamics may degrade the estimation performance.
-A model of each device can be acquired through system identification (ID) methods \cite{ljungSystemIdentificationTheory1999}.
-For example, a standard system ID procedure can be applied to each device coming from an assembly line, resulting in a data-driven model of each individual system.
-The use of tailored data-driven dynamics models in the observers improves the estimation accuracy as it exploits the particularities of each system.
+A model of each device can be acquired through system identification (ID) \cite{ljungSystemIdentificationTheory1999}.
+For example, a system ID procedure can be applied to devices from an assembly line, resulting in a data-driven model of each system.
+The use of tailored data-driven models in the observers improves the estimation accuracy as it exploits the particularities of each system.
 Therefore, a methodology for designing observers that exploit a system ID model of each device in a population is desirable.